Great-Sun-Group/greatsun-dev/README.md

 #### Shell commands
 Specific commands to the avatar will not go to an LLM, but will be processed in-context by code within greatsun-dev.
 These commands are:
-- `commit: commit message`: stages, commits, and pushes current code to all repos with a unified commit message description (to be built)
+- `git manage`: stages, commits, and pushes current code to all repos with a unified commit message description (to be built)

 Exit
 - `down` exits the avatar back to the shell.